 At market launch, the Jaeger NXT comes in .30-06 Springfield and .308 Winchester calibers.
 The specially developed Green Barrel Technology is available for the .308 variant.
 Here, Haenel has optimized the inner contour of the barrel for the use of lead-free hunting bullets in many test series.
 This necessity is due to the external contour of lead-free bullets, which differs from that of lead bullets.
 However, chief developer Morgenroth clarifies: "This adaptation has proven to be accuracy-enhancing in practice.
 Incidentally, the barrel shoots lead ammunition just as accurately."
 Apart from the calibers initially available, according to information from Haenel, others are already in the pipeline.

-Haenel is launching the Jaeger NXT, an innovative straight-pull repeater with a new lock system and a sophisticated manual cocking system.
-With this, they have chosen a promising but highly competitive market segment.
-Beretta (BRX 1), Savage (Impulse), Browning (Maral) and several other manufacturers are targeting precisely this segment with new models in 2021.
+With the Jaeger NXT, Haenel has chosen a promising but highly competitive market segment.
+Beretta (BRX 1), Savage (Impulse), Browning (Maral) and several other manufacturers are targeting precisely this segment with theit lates models.
 Currently, in addition to the classic of the segment, the Blaser R93, we count 11 other models of straight rifles.
 The buyer is spoiled for choice, and the manufacturer has a very large clientele, especially internationally, who have discovered this type of rifle for themselves.
 Especially fast follow-up shots are one of the top selling points.
 With a price of just under €2000, Haenel's Jaeger NXT is part of the game – even though it's not the cheapest offering on the market.
 What the target group would certainly like to see are more calibers.
 But these are already promised.

 Our first impression: the overall features of the Haenel Jaeger NXT makes the rifle attractive not only for driven hunts, but also as a universal rifle.
 For example, for raised hide and stalking, where we can well imagine the gun.
 With its focus on the use of renewable raw materials, the manufacturer will score points with many environmentally conscious hunters.